The Freshman (1990 film): Reception

-On Rotten Tomatoes, the film holds an approval rating of 94% based on 50 reviews, with an average rating of 7.5/10.
-The website's critics consensus reads: "Buoyed by the charm of Matthew Broderick in the title role and Marlon Brando as a caricature of his Godfather persona, The Freshman benefits from solid casting, a clever premise, and sweet humor."
-Metacritic gave the film a weighted average score of 78 out of 100, based on 27 critics, indicating "generally favorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-Janet Maslin of The New York Times described the film as "witty and enchanted".
+Janet Maslin of The New York Times called the film "witty and enchanted."
 In his review, Roger Ebert wrote, "There have been a lot of movies where stars have repeated the triumphs of their parts—but has any star ever done it more triumphantly than Marlon Brando does in The Freshman?"
+Gene Siskel described the film as "a rare original script that ranges from film-school parody to a fantastic caper saga."

+The film scored 94% on Rotten Tomatoes based on 50 reviews.
+The site's consensus states: "Buoyed by the charm of Matthew Broderick in the title role and Marlon Brando as a caricature of his Godfather persona, The Freshman benefits from solid casting, a clever premise and sweet humor".
+On Metacritic it averaged 78/100, based on 27 critics.
+It earned a B+ on CinemaScore.